 Serving Clients Across New Jersey in Employment Cases

 The employee rights lawyers at Zatuchni & Associates protect the rights of people harmed by unlawful employment practices.
 This includes employees who have suffered discrimination, harassment, retaliation, unfair treatment in wages or hours, or wrongful discharge from their jobs.
 Our goal is to help you find financial recovery and justice through the legal system.
 To speak to an experienced employment law attorney, contact our office to schedule an appointment.
-We serve clients in both New Jersey and New York.
+We serve clients throughout New Jersey.

 Challenging Wrongful Workplace Actions in New Jersey

 David Zatuchni is an experienced employee rights advocate.
 Our law firm was founded with a focus on protecting and asserting the rights of people who have suffered discrimination, harassment or other workplace mistreatment is the exclusive focus of our practice.
 We have the skills, knowledge, and real-world experience to represent you in the full range of employment law matters.
 This includes improper action based on: